 Dr. Coyner has authored multiple articles in the scientific journals Veterinary Dermatology, Veterinary Medicine, and The Compendium on Continuing Education for the Practicing Veterinarian, as well as book chapters in the field of dermatology (Morgan's Handbook of Small Animal Practice 4th.
 Ed., 2002, and Small Animal Dermatology Color Atlas and Therapeutic Guide, 2001 and 2006).
 She participates in clinical drug trials of cutting edge treatments for atopy and other skin diseases in companion animals, and her special interests include the diagnosis and treatment of atopy (including extensive experience in sublingual allergy immunotherapy), chronic otitis, allergy immunotherapy for the treatment of feline asthma related to atopy, and immune-mediated skin diseases.

 Since 2001, Dr. Coyner has been in private dermatology referral practice at Dermatology Clinic for Animals in the southwest United States, and is excited to now be serving the Tacoma and LAcey areas.
-She sees patients in Tacoma on Tuesdays and Wednesdays, and in Lacey on Thursdays and Fridays.
+She sees patients in Tacoma on Tuesdays, and in Lacey on Mondays, Wednesdays, and Thursdays.

 Dr. Alexandra P. Gould is originally from Haddonfield, New Jersey.
 She received her Bachelor of Arts degree from Oberlin College and her veterinary degree from the University of Florida (Go Gators!).